ircdocs/modern-irc/index.md

 Both clients and servers MAY parse supplied tags without any capabilities being enabled on the connection.
 They SHOULD ignore the tags of capabilities which are not enabled.

+Clients that enable message tags MUST NOT fail to parse any message because of the presence of tags on that message.
+In other words, clients that enable message tags MUST assume that any message from the server may contain message tags, and must handle this correctly.

 More information on the naming and registration of tags can be found in the [Message Tags](#message-tags) section.

 ### Prefix